 Facts to Consider

-View #1 to Issue #2: The Julian Calendar was in use when Bede wrote.
+View #1: The Julian Calendar was in use when Bede wrote.
 The Julian Calendar stated the Solstice was on December 25th.
 Therefore, Bede stated Mothers' Night was on the Solstice, even though he did not use the word for Solstice.
 Bede seems to imply that all Mothers' Nights, not just in the year year 725, the year in which he wrote, were on the Solstice.

-View #2 to Issue #2: Bede stated December 25th.
+View#2 Bede stated December 25th.
 BUT December 25th was not the solstice in 725 AD.
 But the church was doing Christmas on the Julian December 25th in 725 AD, the year Bede wrote.
 The Germanic tribes knew when the solstice was most likely better than the bloody Roman Christians.
 The Julian calendar was off from the actual calendar.
-While Pope Julian established Christmas on December 25th as the solstice in 336 AD, and established the "Julian Calendar" (named after himself) as well, this calendar was flawed.
-In the year 1582, October 4th skipped to October 15th, because between 336 AD and 1582 AD, sixteen days were now off, as 11 days were skipped and the solstice was moved to from December 25th to December 21st as well.
+While Pope Julian established Christmas on December 25th as the solstice in 337 AD, and established the "Julian Calendar" (named after himself) as well, this calendar was flawed.
+In the year 1582, October 4th skipped to October 15th, because between 337 AD and 1582 AD, fifteen days were now off, as 11 days were skipped and the solstice was moved to from December 25th to December 21st as well.
 Christmas however, remained December 25th.
 Therefore, Bede stated Christmas, and not the Solstice.
-The Anglish had no idea what "December" was, and outside of the Solstices, they had no clue about fixed Roman "solar" dates as the Anglish calendar was CLEARLY lunar in terms of moons were understood as months.
-Therefore, why on earth would Anglish Heathens always be celebrating Mothers' Night on the same night the Christians did Christmas?
+The Anglish had no idea what "December" was (a Roman solar period of time.)
+Outside of the Solstices, Germanic Heathens had no clue about fixed Roman "solar" dates as the Anglish calendar was CLEARLY lunar in terms of moons were understood as months.
+Therefore, why on earth would Anglish Heathens always be celebrating Mothers' Night on the same night the Christians did Christmas in pre-christian times?

-View #1 to Issue #3: Why would Bede lie?
+View #1 Why would Bede lie?
 He has no reason to make up Eostre, or to make anything up, like Mothers' Night.

-View #2 to Issue #3: Bede was not exactly truthful equating his Heathen Anglish Ancestor past keeping Xmas, a fixed solar date, which is “odd” and out of character for a Germanic Tribe.
+View #2: Bede was not exactly truthful equating his Heathen Anglish Ancestor past keeping Xmas, a fixed solar date, which is “odd” and out of character for a Germanic Tribe.
 Bede in De Temporum Ratione spends too much time discussing Christian Christmas and Easter when discussing the Anglish Heathen calendar of his past Ancestors.
-It comes off as Bede is trying to make the Anglish Heathens have some divine truth prior to their conversion.
+It comes off as Bede is trying to make the Anglish Heathens have some divine truth about Christ and Christian holidays prior to their conversion.
 We do not feel Bede made up Eostre, but she is a legit Goddess attested in England.
 But considering the fact Bede did not use the word "Solstice" but yet wants us to believe that every year, the Anglish Heathens celebrated Mothers Night on the Solstice, which was a different night than the Christians did their Christmas midnight mass, is "odd."
 Hence, Bede did not state that, Bede stated Mothers' Night was on the same night as Christmas.
-View #3 to Issue #3: In the year 725 AD, the Full Moon during December was on December 24th, at night, going into December 25th.
+View #3: In the year 725 AD, the Full Moon during December was on December 24th, at night, going into December 25th.
 Therefore, in this one year only the Christian Christmas and the Full Moon happened to be on the same night.
 Con of this view... it conflicts with the Germanic Norse understanding that Yule was a three-night Blot that began on the Blot Night, Mid-winter, i.e. the first full moon after the first new moon after the Solstice.
-See the screen shot above proving the full moon was on December 24th into the 25th in the year 725 AD.

 Excerpt from Bede “de Temporum Ratione” (725 AD)